mpaquette/postmortem_temp_corr/README.md

 ## Michael Paquette, Cornelius Eichner, Christian Bock, and Alfred Anwander
 ### ISMRM2024, Program 2423

-This repo contains a short example of the presented method using in-vivo data with artificial diffusivity corruption.
+This repo contains a short example of the presented method using in-vivo data with artificial diffusivity corruption (toy example).
 The dataset was created from a single b=1000 shell from subject PT001_ses-1_acq-1 from the [Pentera 3T public dataset](https://zenodo.org/records/2602049)